trrail/HTTP-S-Client-Python-Task-/README.md

 # HTTP(S) - Client

 ## Program can:
-* Send post requests and get answer
+* Send POST requests and get answer
-* Send get requests and get answer
+* Send GET requests and get answer
 * Send data from file by post request
 * Save answer in file
 * You can add: cookie, user-agent, headers and reference